I HAVE been painting, I just haven't gotten any to a point where I want to publish a photo for the world to see.

 "THE HOLE" The hole measures about 6 inches by 3 inches.

-looks cool in a photograph.
+The hole sort of looks cool in a photograph.
 A big bird flying by?
 Note the smudged signature!
 Oh well!
 What the - - - - ?